 Travel to North Lake Tahoe

 The character of North Lake Tahoe is enhanced by the fact that the region spans both California and Nevada.
 However, in a time like this, that lends to some extra challenges for our region.
-Both states (and a number of counties) are diligently working through phases of a gradual and thoughtful reopening.
-Currently both sides of North Lake Tahoe are open for tourism-related travel however there are differing requirements and restrictions between the two states that visitors should be aware of.
-Please visit our Destination Statement for an up-to-date listing of state specific information.
+Both states (and a number of counties) are diligently working through this pandemic.
+There are differing requirements and restrictions between the two states that visitors should be aware of.
+Please visit our COVID-19 Page for an up-to-date listing of state specific information.

-The business community is excited to welcome guests back in a safe environment.
-With an abundance of outdoor recreation opportunities, culinary offerings, locally-owned shops, gaming entertainment and more, each business sector has been working tirelessly to provide a safe and healthy experience for both residents and guests.
+The business community is eager to welcome guests in a safe environment.
+With an abundance of outdoor recreation opportunities, culinary offerings, locally owned shops, gaming entertainment and more, each business sector has been working tirelessly to provide a safe and healthy experience for both residents and guests.

-For full details on each state’s reopening process and to see a list of business sectors allowed to open at this time, refer to the California Reopening Information and the Nevada Reopening Information from the respective state entities.
+For full details on each state’s modifications and to see a list of business sectors allowed to open at this time, refer to the California Reopening Information and the Nevada Reopening Information from the respective state entities.

-Please note that face coverings or masks are now required when outside the home in California and Nevada.
-Here are the exact details on the California mandate, and here are the exact details on the Nevada mandate.
-Please help us limit the spread while you’re enjoying the region, Mask Up!
+Please note that face coverings or masks are required when outside the home in California and Nevada.
+Here are exact details on the California mandate, and here are exact details on the Nevada mandate.
+Please help us limit the spread, Mask Up!

 Restaurant and Business Updates